The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

 "The thing that this pandemic has really brought home to people is that our health is dependent on our neighbors health more than we like to have thought about in the past," Jones says.

-A test of that dependency is coming with some southern states now on the brink of reopening.
+A test of that dependency is coming with some Southern states now on the brink of reopening.